EvanLloyd/edk2-CCodingStandardsSpecification/5_source_files/52_spacing.md

 **/
 ```

-The File Heading comment block is comprised of the following sections: File
+The File Heading comment block comprises the following sections: File
 Description, Copyright, License, and the optional Specification Reference and
 Glossary sections.